alicevision/QtAliceVision/README.md

     - Visualize images with floating point precision
     - Dynamically adjust gain and gamma

-# QtOIIO - OIIO plugin for Qt

-QtOIIO is a C++ plugin providing an [OpenImageIO](http://github.com/OpenImageIO/oiio) backend for image IO in Qt.
-It has been developed to visualize RAW images from DSLRs in [Meshroom](https://github.com/alicevision/meshroom), as well as some intermediate files of the [AliceVision](https://github.com/alicevision/AliceVision) framework stored in EXR format (i.e: depthmaps).

 # qmlAlembic - Alembic QML plugin for Qt3D

 qmlAlembic is a C++ QML plugin providing classes to load and visualize Alembic point cloud files in Qt3D.